T145/traveling-salesman/README.md

 ## Asymptotic Analysis

 Worst case is a graph with collisions, yielding an overall worst time of O(n^3).

 If the graph contains no collisions, the worst case runtime is O(n^2).

+The future plan is to use some kind of tree to make collision calculation O(nlgn), which makes its best case O(n)

 ### [Copyright](https://www.infoworld.com/article/2615869/open-source-software/github-needs-to-take-open-source-seriously.html)